PINTO0309/onnx2tf/README.md

     model partitioned into subgraphs.
     e.g. --output_names_to_interrupt_model_conversion "output0" "output1" "output2"

+  -dgc, --disable_group_convolution
+    Disable GroupConvolution and replace it with SeparableConvolution for output to saved_model format.

   -rari64, --replace_argmax_to_reducemax_and_indicies_is_int64
     Replace ArgMax with a ReduceMax.
 The returned indicies are int64.
     Only one of replace_argmax_to_reducemax_and_indicies_is_int64